cherchezvous-uyen/Product/README.md

 # product
-Product was coded in PHP and MySQL, just as a practice exercise.
+This project was coded in PHP and MySQL, just as a practice exercise.
 Have a nice day!